Ozanyurdakul98/capstone-project/README.md

 Key features:

 - search and filter
-- User Authentication (login)
+- User Authentication (sign in, sign up)
-- create listings
+- add listings form (with image uplaod)
+- Listing Carousel
 - Serverside Rendering

-Key tech:
+Tech-Stack:

-- Next 12
+- Next.js 12+
-- React
+- React.js 18+
 - MongoDB, mongoose
+- NextAuth.js
 - TailwindCSS
-- Styled-Components
+- Cloudinary

-For a live preview please click the vercel link to your right.
+For a live preview please click the vercel link on the top right or go with this link <a href="http://capstone-project-lime-ten.vercel.app/">Tonstudio-Kleinanzeigen<a>

 ## day to day web dev experience - Kanban